 How do you treat yourself when nobody else is looking?
 How do you speak when you’re the only one listening?
-Do you wake up every day intending to show kindness to yourself, or is your day filled with self-criticism?
+Do you wake up every day intending to show kindness to yourself, or is your day filled with putting yourself down?
 Do you understand how to be kind to yourself?

-You may already understand the importance of self-care – looking after your physical, mental, and emotional health so that you can be the best possible version of yourself.
+You may already understand the importance of self-care – looking after your physical, emotional, and mental health so that you can be the best possible version of yourself.

 Exercise, nutrition, relaxation, discipline, and healthy bonds with others are examples of ways to practice self-care.
 Still, an essential yet often neglected technique is being kind to yourself, also known as self-compassion.